liamrosenfeld/Tonnetz/text/explain-music.md

-# Neo-Riemannian Theory
+# Neo-Riemannian Theory Explained

 This interactive visualization explores an application of Neo-Riemannian theory.
-I know that sounds like the final boss in a video game about math... but stick with me as this is actually quite fun to explore.
+I know that sounds like the final boss in a video game about math... but stick with me as this is actually quite fun to explore!

 ## Music Theory Basics